iwona-pi/frontend-nanodegree-feedreader/README.md

 * Just clone this repository or download ZIP file.
 * Project contains Jasmine 2.1.2 version.
 * All needed library are also included.
-* Test suites are in jasmine/spec/feedreader.js file.
+* Test suites are in **./jasmine/spec/feedreader.js** file.
+* When you load the **index.html** file all tests should pass.

+Tests drives some functionality in HTML, Java Script, CSS code as well as the event handling and DOM manipulation.
+After you analyzed code application you can manipualte the data in **/feedreader.js** file, especially in async function, to check if other elements pass test.